-There is a wealth of wonderful experimentation and research in the last few decades about our psychology and how we make decisions.
-This programme extracts some of the very best insights and puts them into practical professional settings.
+There has been a wealth of wonderful experimentation and research in the last few decades about our psychology and how we make decisions.
+Our training extracts some of the very best insights and puts them into practical professional settings.

 Getting a better understanding of how our brains work helps us to challenge our assumptions and evaluate information and data more accurately.
 It also helps us to understand other people’s actions and decisions and develop strategies to influence them.